Cempedak

 Applications

-The inimitable flavors and aromas of the Cempedak work wonders in a number of dishes.
-For desserts and fresh eating ripe fruits should be used.
-They can be pureed, seeds and all, and used in coconut ice cream, transformed into truffles, and dipped in chocolate.
-To make Cempedak truffles blend the pureed flesh with condensed coconut milk and chocolate, gently simmer for five minutes, pour into chocolate shells, and let cool.
-Chocolate dipped Cempedak are a less involved, but no less scrumptious, treat.
-Simply set the puree into molds, freeze, and dip in the chocolate of your choice.
-Cempedak can also be preserved in syrup and canned.
+Cempedaks can be used in both their underripe and ripened state.
+The flesh can be puréed, seeds and all, and used in coconut ice cream, transformed into truffles, and dipped in chocolate.
+To make Cempedak truffles, blend the pureed flesh with condensed coconut milk and chocolate, gently simmer for five minutes, pour into chocolate shells, and let cool.
+Chocolate-dipped Cempedak can be made by puréeing the fruit into molds, freezing, and dipping them in chocolate.
+This fruit can also be preserved in syrup and canned.
 For a more savory offering add unripe segments to soups or dip them whole into batter and fry.
-There are a variety of other ways in which the different parts of Cempedak can be used.
-Seeds can be milled into bread flour, roasted, or boiled in salt, the last of which results in a creation similar to a water chestnut.
+Cempedak seeds can be milled into bread flour, roasted, or boiled in salt, the last of which results in a creation similar to a water chestnut.
 They can also be fried in their thin seed coats.
 In Banjar, Indonesia, the skin is fermented in brine, seasoned, fried, and used as a meat substitute.
 To use the Cempedak, deeply score the fruit from end to end.
 Use your fingers to pull off and rip open the skin.
-Once the interior of the fruit is fully exposed lift out the segments and, if necessary or desired, remove the seeds.
-Note: Cempedak is loaded with gluey latex, so cover your surface with newspaper and oil your knife to keep it from getting gummed up.
+Once the interior of the fruit is fully exposed, lift out the segments and, if necessary or desired, remove the seeds.

 Ethnic/Cultural Info